strawberrypie/rusentiment/test.md

 # What to skip

-<div style="text-align: justify">We are interested in **CLEAR** cases of positive or negative sentiment, so, **IF IN DOUBT - SKIP IT!** This especially concerns descriptions of experience that would be positive or negative for the annotator personally, but not necessarily for most people.</div>
+We are interested in **CLEAR** cases of positive or negative sentiment, so, **IF IN DOUBT - SKIP IT!** This especially concerns descriptions of experience that would be positive or negative for the annotator personally, but not necessarily for most people.

 Posts to skip include the ones in which: